-Student Learning Outcomes for the Mathematics
+Student Learning Outcomes for the Mathematics Students will be able to:

 - Use inductive or deductive reasoning to formulate and evaluate arguments. - Model real-world phenomena mathematically. - Utilize mathematics effectively in problem-solving strategies.

 Creative Expression (one course or course equivalent)